The most dangerous place in the world

 When the bombs rain down, the Syrian Civil Defence rushes in.
 In a place where public services no longer function these unarmed volunteers risk their lives to help anyone in need - regardless of their religion or politics.
 Known as the White Helmets these volunteer rescue workers operate in the most dangerous place on earth.

-The UN Security Council passed Resolution 2139 last year which banned barrel bombs and other indiscriminate weapons.
+The UN Security Council passed Resolution 2139 in 2014 which banned barrel bombs and other indiscriminate weapons.
 They promised to take further steps if their resolution was violated.
-More than a year later, thousands more barrel bombs have been dropped, killing over two thousand children.
+More than two years later, thousands more barrel bombs have been dropped, killing thousands more children.
 The Council didn’t act.

 The have been dozens of chemical attacks since the Security Council spoke.
 By failing to act, Security Council members are emboldening the killers.
 Now the White Helmets are calling on them to follow through on their demands and stop the chlorine and stop the bombs.